NSHipster/articles/2012-08-13-nsincrementalstore.md

 So imagine if, instead SQL or NoSQL, we wrote a Core Data store that connected to a webservice.
 Allow me to introduce [AFIncrementalStore](https://github.com/AFNetworking/AFIncrementalStore).

-## AFIncrementalStore: The Holy Grail of Client-Server Applications
+## AFIncrementalStore: The Holy Grail of Client-Server Applications?

 [`AFIncrementalStore`](https://github.com/AFNetworking/AFIncrementalStore) is an NSIncrementalStore subclass that uses [AFNetworking](https://github.com/afnetworking/afnetworking) to automatically request resources as properties and relationships are needed.